viktordanchev/SoftUni-Courses/03.CSharp-Advanced/README.md

 <img src="https://capsule-render.vercel.app/api?type=waving&color=timeGradient&height=300&section=header&text=Advanced&fontSize=90" />

 ### <h2> 📑Course Description </h2>
-The module provides an opportunity to study the **.NET** platform and the C# language in various aspects.
-The focus is on building **algorithmic thinking** and learning the principles of **object-oriented programming.**
-The knowledge that the module provides includes working with **linear data structures** and their implementation in C#, working with *streams, files and directories, creating template classes, software testing and software development design patterns.*
-As a result of the acquired knowledge, at the end of the module, students will be able to build **large projects**, navigate them and test them, applying popular methodologies and good practices for writing code.
+The "C# Advanced" course builds on the skills of working with the C# language and the .NET platform by addressing more complex concepts typical of the language.
+In the course you will learn to create and work with linear data structures.
+You will build on your knowledge of working with arrays by learning to work with multidimensional arrays or matrices.
+You will have the opportunity to familiarize yourself with the Generic concept - creating template classes and methods.
+You will solve algorithmic problems (problem solving skills), you will work with streams, files and directories.
+Attention is paid to the functional programming paradigm, as well as to the main tool based on it - LINQ for processing data streams.

 ### <h2> 📋Course content </h2>
+- Create template classes
-- Working with **multidimensional and associative data structures**
+- Working with multidimensional and associative data structures
-- Creating **linear data structures**
+- Creating linear data structures
-- Application of **basic algorithms**
+- Application of basic algorithms
-- Application of **functional programming**
+- Application of functional programming
-- Work with **data streams, files and directories**
+- Work with data streams, files and directories
-- Create **template classes**
-- Understanding the object-oriented programming **paradigm**
-- Application of the principles of **object-oriented programming**
-- Creating a **class hierarchy and inheritance**
-- Using the **Reflection API**
-- Data **encapsulation**
-- **Unit** Testing